Monday, October 14, 2024

 In general, the simplest answer for European research that has no known connection to royalty or nobility is that the 1500s is the end of the line.
 Like I say, not all your branches will likely even go back that far.
 Many times, the trail simply runs cold well before that point.
 For example, if you're American, you may never be able to find the specific origins of an immigrant ancestor.
 But if you're lucky, you may find a few branches here and there that go back to the 1500s.

 Why the 1500s?
 Because that's when parish records began to be mandated in Europe.
 England was among the first to do so.
 In 1534, England separated from the Catholic Church and formed the Church of England, a protestant church, all so that Henry VIII could divorce his wife and marry his mistress.
 A mere 4 years later, England required that their brand new church begin keeping parish records of baptisms, marriages, and deaths/burials in 1538.
 Around the same time in 1540, the Lutheran Church also started requiring parish records be kept throughout their rapidly expanding churches in central Europe.
-In 1563 at the Council of Trent, the Catholic Church ordered that parishes keep baptism records, and in 1579, another order required marriages and deaths/burials.
+In 1563 at the Council of Trent, the Catholic Church ordered that parishes keep baptism records, and not long after, other orders in various countries required marriages and deaths/burials.
 This meant essentially most churches in Catholic or Protestant Europe were expected to keep parish records from that point onward.

 However, not all churches began adhering to these requirements right away.
 Many were slow to start keeping records, so depending on the location, you may not find parish records going back quite this far.
 In England, only 14.8% of parishes were keeping records by 1555, and that had risen to 54% by 1600.
 Most parishes in Italy didn't start keeping records until about 1595, but at the same time, a few Italian parishes (namely Palermo and Firenze) had taken it upon themselves to keep records long before the Catholic Church mandated it, sometimes going back as far as the 14th century!
 In France, general compliance wasn't until around the mid-1600s, and most Reformed churches were keeping records by 1650 as well.
 So in many places, you may only be able to go back to the 1600s.